directdemocracy-vote/doc/README.md

 - Description of the law
 - A question (usually do you agree with this proposal?)
+- A list of possible answers (usually yes/no/abstention)
+- A list of acknowledged trusters with a minimum trust level for each one.
-- A list of possible answers (usually yes/no/abstention) It should be published on the internet, so that everyone can see it.
+- A deadline for the publication of results.
+It should be published on the internet, so that everyone can see it.

 ### Public votes